This DIY school desk for home has it all! Three workstations, pegboard for school supplies, lighting, and floating shelves!

-I’ve been working on this little project for a month or two, and it’s finally here!
-The distance learning desk is finished, and I can’t wait to show it to you!
+I’ve been working on our homeschool room for a month or two, and it’s finally here!
+The school desk for home is finished, and I can’t wait to show it to you!
+Here’s the finished homeschool room if you want to see it.

 Here’s before.
 It was a cute playroom once, but it’s been in distance learning room limbo for several months now.